 a.k.a Invert, Suspended Looping Coaster, SLC

 The inverted roller coaster burst onto the scene in the early 90’s thanks to Bolliger & Mabillard (B&M), who created the original Batman: The Ride.
-The coaster was to spark a phenomenon, as the so-called “Inverted coaster” was set to become one of the most popular designs in coaster history, sparking many other companies (such as Vekoma and Intamin) to try their hand at these fabulous coasters.
+The coaster was to spark a phenomenon, as the so-called “Inverted coaster” was set to become one of the most popular designs in coaster history, sparking many other companies (such as Vekoma and Intamin) to try their hand at these fabulous rides.

 In 2013 Six Flags purchased a custom chassis from B&M that would allow the train to travel backwards.
-Six Flags Great America in Illinois was the first to run a limited engagement of the ride that year.
+Six Flags Great America was the first to run a limited engagement of the ride that year.
 Six Flags Magic Mountain in California and Six Flags Over Texas did the same during the 2014 season, while Six Flags Over Georgia, Six Flags Great Adventure in New Jersey and La Ronde in Canada, followed suit for a limited time the following year.
 Six Flags St Louis in Missouri also ran the coaster backwards during the 2018 season.

 VEKOMA SUSPENDED LOOPING COASTER (SLC)